Skip to content

 curl https://get.ignite.com/[email protected]! | bash

 This installs Ignite CLI in your local machine.
-This tutorial uses a MacOS but it should work for Windows.
+This tutorial uses a macOS but it should work for Windows.
 For Windows users, check out the Ignite docs on installation for Windows machines.

 Now, refresh your terminal using source or open a new terminal session for the change to take place.